rbardaji/mooda/docs/api_reference/waterframe/range_test.md

 ## Returns

     True/False: bool
-        It indicates if the process was successfully.
+        It indicates if the process is (not) successful.

 Return to the [WaterFrame Index](index_waterframe.md).